 - Each Oxygen Cylinder – available for $ 12/ Day

 Gratuities – Tips are costly on Kili.
 It’s the only way to say thank you to our “AFS army of crewmembers” for their hard work.
 Poverty is extreme here and most sherpas only depend on tips.
 In accordance with guidelines from K PA P, the system is to complete forms at treks end.
 Your senior guide must have all who assisted you each sign their names on form thus ensuring allocations are fair for everyone.
-After form, hand your guide an envelope of at least $320 in US currency in newer bills.
-This is the suggested minimum.
+After form, hand your guide an envelope of at least $320 to $340 in US currency in newer bills.
+This is always the suggested minimum.
 They prefer envelopes from each individual person.

 Other tipping on own – If service is stellar, feel free to give more directly.
 All we tourists leave behind is our reputation.
 I personally carry a personal stash of US ones in an envelope to draw from as needed.
 Bell staff/porters – AFSers roll bags to their room.
 If you use a porter, please tip $2.